All 36 Chania Sightseeing

 The Fortress of Souda stands on a small islet in the Gulf of Souda.
 It was constructed by the Venetians to protect the area from enemies and pirates.
 Works for its construction began in 1570.
 A small chapel of Saint Nicolas also stands on the islet.

-It used to be the religious centre of South West Crete and was the only city in this area, besides Irtakina, minting gold coins.
+It used to be the religious center of South West Crete and was the only city in this area, besides Irtakina, minting gold coins.
 There are a number of ruins in the area, the most notable being that of the Temple of Asklepios who was the Greco-Roman god of healing.

 The Typography Museum of Chania was recently founded with the efforts of a local journalist.
-It is found in the Park of Local Industries in Souda and exhibits old seals, banknotes, pressing machines, rare books and other items.
+It is found in the Park of Local Industries in Souda and exhibits old seals, banknotes, pressing machines, rare books, and other items.

-One of the most enduring landmarks in Chania is the 16th century Venetian shipyards.
+One of the most enduring landmarks in Chania is the 16th-century Venetian shipyards.
 It is known for its historical vaulted buildings.
-The buildings of this area were purposely constructed for ship building which flourished in Chania in the 16th century.
+The buildings of this area were purposely constructed for shipbuilding which flourished in Chania in the 16th century.

 The War Museum is housed in a building of 1870 and presents the fightings of the Cretans inside and outside their island.
-It hosts rare photographs and relics of the most important 20th century fights.
+It hosts rare photographs and relics of the most important 20th-century fights.

 The lighthouse of Chania is found in the Venetian Harbour and this is the symbol of the town.
 Originally built by the Venetians in the 16th century, the lighthouse was reconstructed by the Egyptians in the 19th century.